annabanana300/f1journalism/README.md

 # f1journalism
-Welcome to my senior capstone project where I rave about F1 via code!
+Welcome to my senior capstone project where I experiment with my hobbies